pmbaldha/featured-products-first-for-woocommerce/readme.txt

 5.Click Activate to activate it.
 6.Go to WooCommerce -> Settings and navigate to products tab and then display section and set settings related to the featured product first

 == Frequently Asked Questions ==

+= What is WooCommerce? =
+WooCommerce is an open-source E-Commerce Solution.
+It is a license under GPL.
+It is the most-popular open source ECommerce Solution.

 = How can I set a featured product? =
 To know how to set featured product in WooCommerce, please refer to official documentation [https://docs.woocommerce.com/document/managing-products/#section-10](https://docs.woocommerce.com/document/managing-products/#section-10)